fgoettel/kodi/README.md

 6. Confirm writing the image onto the selected SD card.
 7. Once the image is written onto the card, disconnect it from your computer and plug it into the RPi.
 8. Connect all the cables and power it.
+9. Adjust zoom settings to fit on the screen.

-9. Once the system boots up, make sure that the SSH service is enabled and connect to the device over SSH using a SSH client of your choice.
+*Optional*: Once the system boots up, make sure that the SSH service is enabled and connect to the device over SSH using a SSH client of your choice.
 Log in using the default logon credentials: root/libreelec.
 Default address is "libreelec".

 ### Setup the HifiBerry
 1. Gain write privileges: